The Royce Roundtable: Ample Small-Cap Opportunities

 Sector weightings are determined using the Global Industry Classification Standard ("GICS").
 GICS was developed by, and is the exclusive property of, Standard & Poor's Financial Services LLC ("S&P") and MSCI Inc. ("MSCI").
 GICS is the trademark of S&P and MSCI.
 "Global Industry Classification Standard (GICS)" and "GICS Direct" are service marks of S&P and MSCI.

 This material is not authorized for distribution unless preceded or accompanied by a current prospectus.
 Please read the prospectus carefully before investing or sending money.
-The Funds invest primarily in small-cap stocks, which may involve considerably more risk than investing in larger-cap stocks.
-As of 3/31/26, Royce Small-Cap Total Return Fund also invested a significant portion of its assets in a limited number of stocks, which may involve considerably more risk than a more broadly diversified portfolio because a decline in the value of any one of these stocks would cause the Fund's overall value to decline to a greater degree.
+The Fund invests primarily in small and micro-cap stocks, which may involve considerably more risk than investing in larger-cap stocks.
 (Please see "Primary Risks for Fund Investors" in the prospectus.)
-The Funds may invest up to 25% of its net assets (measured at the time of investment) in securities of companies headquartered in foreign countries, which may involve political, economic, currency, and other risks not encountered in U.S. investments.
-(Please see "Investing in Foreign Securities" in the prospectus.
+The Fund’s broadly diversified portfolio does not ensure a profit or guarantee against loss.
+The Fund may invest up to 25% of its net assets in foreign securities that may involve political, economic, currency, and other risks not encountered in U.S. investments.
+(Please see "Investing in Foreign Securities" in the prospectus.)

 Share: